AmingAndrei/violence.website/content/otherwhere.md

 The OTHERWHERE is composed entirely of geometric landmasses and islands.
 These formations are suspended within an infinite void, across which dunes of red sand naturally accumulate on solid surfaces.
 Despite the absence of any detectable light source, the OTHERWHERE is uniformly illuminated at a baseline of 1600 lumens.

 Gravity within the OTHERWHERE exists in a conceptual rather than conventional form; it behaves as an ideational force, causing all matter to fall in a consistent “downward” direction, despite lacking a singular gravitational origin.
 The atmosphere in the OTHERWHERE is breathable and chemically analogous to that HERE, breathable by species HERE.
-All organisms indigenous to this dimension are classified under the _Nullikaryota_ domain.
+All organisms indigenous to this dimension are classified under the _Allokaryota_ domain.

 The most consistent and stable means of entry to and exit from the OTHERWHERE is through structures known as Monoliths.